The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 Budget Plans You Can Actually Run

 Your budget should be treated as a test lab, not a gambling table.
-These ranges are example bands that show how much fuel a ninety day plan can reasonably require.
-Adjust them to your market and price point, and treat every dollar as data collection rather than a guarantee.
+These ranges are example bands that show how much fuel a 90-day plan can reasonably require.
+Adjust them to your market, average commission, audience size, and media costs.
+Treat every dollar as data collection rather than a guarantee.

 Spend: About $2,100 to $3,600 across one quarter.